Climdyn/qgs/documentation/source/files/model/maooam_model.rst

 Consequences in the ocean
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This expansion allows the ocean temperature equations to be re-written as:
+This modified expansion involves re-writing the ocean temperature equations as:

 .. math::